5 Reasons we love Sheryl Sandberg

 - Overcoming Grief

 Sheryl’s husband, unfortunately, passed away unexpectedly in 2015.
 Her public image since his passing has been filled with tenderness and strength.
 She wrote a second novel, Option B: Facing Adversity, Building Resilience, and Finding Joy.
-She was certain that her and her children would never feel joy again.
+She was certain that she and her children would never feel joy again.
 Option B is a combination of Sheryl’s personal insights and her psychologist friend Adam Grant’s research in overcoming grief and finding happiness again.

 - Ban Bossy